diltdicker/DSoftQBWCWebApp/README.md

 	Body (JSON) :
 	*	admin-username : Default "dsoft"
 	*	admin-password : Default "dsoft"
-	*	client-admin : The username for the new client
+	*	client-username : The username for the new client
 	*	client-password : The password for the new client
 * **Delete client account** - DELETE